 - Hair loss.

 The cause of PCOS is not fully understood.
-The condition has a tendency to run in families and a gene influencing the development of the condition has been identified.
-It is though that the following factors also influence its development:
+The condition tends to run in families and a gene influencing the development of the condition has been identified.
+It is thought that the following factors also influence its development:

-- Excessive levels of male hormones being made in the ovaries
+- Excessive levels of male hormones (androgens) being made in the ovaries

 - A problem with the enzymes involved in male hormone production

+There is no test to definitively diagnose PCOS.
 Diagnosis will involve taking a full medical history and making an assessment of symptoms.
-Other tests used to diagnose the condition may include:
+Tests used to help diagnose the condition may include:

 - A pelvic examination in order to determine if the ovaries are enlarged